bravenseet/Chatbot-Internship/README.md

 1. Run ```python mainMemory.py``` in cmd using virtualenv
 2. Once ./db has the vectorstore, run ```streamlit run serverST.py``` in cmd
 3. The website should be hosted at ```http://localhost:8501/```

-# Take note
-* When certain data is missing from the ./db, delete the files within ./db and rerun ```mainMemory.py```
-* There already exists a version of the GAOGPT on the XTS computer.
-The most updated InternManualFormatted.docx exists in the GAO OneDrive:  OneDrive - GAO -> AI Projects -> GAOGPT.
-* The document is placed there for easier updating of documentation

-All code may be subject to change and may not be the most efficient.
-If future interns are reading this and want to alter and improve the code, please feel free to do so!
-(Braven)